WICG/webmonetization/docs/monetization-event-amount.md

 import Specifications from '@site/src/components/Specifications';
 import BrowserCompat from '@site/src/components/BrowserCompat';

-The **`amount`** property of the [MonetizationEvent](monetization-event.md) interface returns the amount that was successfully streamed.
+The **`amount`** property of the [MonetizationEvent](monetization-event.md) interface returns the amount of money that was successfully received on the last payment.

 ## Value

-An integer with the amount of money received according to the last receipt.
+An integer representing the amount of money received.

 ## Examples